 3. Lil Baby

-Admittedly, his name is ridiculous, but Lil Baby has the rap chops to earn your respect nevertheless.
-In little over a year, he's climbed to the upper echelons of rap, with songs like "Drip Too Hard" and "Yes Indeed" featuring Drake.
+Admittedly, his name is ridiculous, but Lil Baby has the rap chops to earn your respect.
+In little over a year, he's climbed to the upper echelons of rap, with songs like "Drip Too Hard" and "Yes Indeed," featuring Drake.
 His nasal lilt has made him an irreplaceable staple in Atlanta's budding rap scene.
-His ability to deliver an incredible hook and melody-inflected rapping makes him one of the most magnetic rising stars of hip-hop.
+Lil Baby's ability to deliver an incredible hook and melody-inflected rapping makes him one of the most magnetic rising stars of hip-hop.

 2. Lil Wayne

-He proclaimed himself the “best rapper alive” on his 2005 album Tha Carter II, and he wasn't far off.
-Lil Wayne is certainly one the slickest rappers in the game.
-The New Orleans MC stands as one of the best-selling artists of all time and his influence on hip-hop culture is immeasurable.
-Aside from creating some of the most memorable mixtapes (full stop), Mr. Carter has also probably delivered the best punchlines in the genre, like "Real G's move in silence like lasagna" — and some more X-rated goods we can't quote here.
-With unbeatable wordplay and a rap dynasty which boasts the likes of Nicki Minaj and Drake, Lil Wayne is rap royalty.
+He proclaimed himself the "best rapper alive" on his 2005 album Tha Carter II, and he wasn't far off.
+Lil Wayne is certainly one of the slickest rappers in the game.
+The New Orleans MC stands as one of the best-selling artists of all time, and his influence on hip-hop culture is immeasurable.
+Aside from creating some of the most memorable mixtapes (full stop), Mr. Carter has also delivered some of the best punchlines in the genre, including "Real Gs move in silence like lasagna," alongside some more X-rated goods we won't quote here.
+With unbeatable wordplay and a rap dynasty that boasts the likes of Nicki Minaj and Drake, Lil Wayne is rap royalty.
 What's next for one of the G.O.A.T.s?

 1. Lil' Kim